christopherowers/supratidal_forests/README.md

 - TF1.1 Tropical flooded forests and peat forests
 - TF1.2 Subtropical/temperate forested wetlands

-We expect that the completion of the revised national SCF forest mapping product and analysis of this in the context of existing ecological and other mapping products (e.g. state-based vegetation community mapping products) will lead to improvements overlay and collation of associated field datasets.
+We expect that the completion of the revised national __*SCF Forest*__ mapping product and analysis of this in the context of existing ecological and other mapping products (e.g. state-based vegetation community mapping products) will lead to improvements overlay and collation of associated field datasets.

 ---

 ### Relationship with other ecosystems globally

-While analogous settings are likely to occur along similar coastlines globally, the term SCF forest has not been broadly used outside of Australia, with some exceptions (Huntley et al. 2019, Peterson et al. 2020).
+While analogous settings are likely to occur along similar coastlines globally, the term supratidal forest has not been broadly used outside of Australia, with some exceptions (Huntley et al. 2019, Peterson et al. 2020).
 Broad terminology such as ‘tidal forests’ and ‘coastal freshwater wetlands’ have been reported occasionally (Doyle et al. 2010, Grieger et al. 2020), though more specific/restrictive terms (such as tidal freshwater forested wetlands) or regionally-specific names are commonly referred to (Krauss et al. 2018).
 In all instances, these existing terms are considered insufficiently inclusive, or are not-locally relevant, for application across the diversity of settings present along Australia’s coasts.

 ---

 ### SCF habitats - extent model

 A supratidal extent model has been developed to provide a map of potential supratidal areas for the whole country.
-This extent model is based on two normalised models (elevation and connectivity) and shows the potential of SCF forests to occur, as well as it provides an avenue for blue carbon restoration under the ACCU scheme.
+This extent model is based on two normalised models (elevation and connectivity) and shows the potential of __*SCF Forests*__ to occur, as well as it provides an avenue for blue carbon restoration under the ACCU scheme.

 &nbsp;